Tidy Data and Pivoting

 From this topic, students are anticipated to be able to:

-• recognize whether a given dataset is ‘tidy’ or ‘untidy’
+• recognize whether a given data set is ‘tidy’ or ‘untidy’ for their analysis

-• reshape a dataset between a ‘long’ and ‘wide’ format, using tidyr::pivot_longer() and tidyr::pivot_wider()
+• reshape a data set between ‘long’ and ‘wide’ formats, using tidyr::pivot_longer() and tidyr::pivot_wider()

 Resources